-- Deferred Payment Plan: The university offers the Tiger Installment Plan (TIP) that extends to students or third parties a monthly budget plan for meeting the cost of tuition, university fees, and on-campus housing and meals each term.
-Some student housing facilities (listed below) are privately operated, and rent is not included as part of the university’s term billing.
+- Deferred Payment Plan: TU offers the Tiger Installment Plan (TIP) that extends to students or third parties a monthly budget plan for meeting the cost of tuition, university fees, and on-campus housing and meals each term.
+Some student housing facilities (listed below) are privately operated, and rent is not included as part of TU’s term billing.
 Rent payments for these facilities—Millennium Hall, and Paca and Tubman Houses—are to be paid to Capstone Management and therefore cannot be included in a deferred payment plan.
-For more information about the university’s Tiger Installment Plan options can be found under Payment Plan on the eBill webpage or call the Bursar’s Office at 410-704-2100 or 1-888-5-BURSAR.
+For more information about TU’s Tiger Installment Plan options can be found under Payment Plan on the eBill webpage or call the Bursar’s Office at 410-704-2100 or 1-888-5-BURSAR.

 If a student’s account reflects a credit or zero balance and they choose NOT to attend the upcoming term, they MUST drop all of their classes by the end of the Change of Schedule period in order to receive a 100 percent refund of tuition and fees.
 Students must withdraw online through Self Service.
 To withdraw online, login to Towson Online Services and click on Self Service; Student Center; Enroll/Drop.
 Notification to the instructor does not constitute a proper withdrawal.

-Regardless of their account balance, if a student fails to withdraw in the proper manner and timeframe, they will be financially responsible for all term charges.
-A $150 late fee is assessed to any student who does not pay in full or establish an official payment plan with the university by their bill payment deadline.
+Regardless of their account balance, if a student fails to withdraw in the proper manner and time frame, they will be financially responsible for all term charges.
+A $150 late fee is assessed to any student who does not pay in full or establish an official payment plan with TU by their bill payment deadline.